 The theatre truly has its own vocabulary.
 We have put together this list of crucial terms to help you better navigate the world of the stage and theatre history.

-While the list is not intended to be comprehensive, it will give you a start as to the meaning and origins of theatre staples.
+While this list is not intended to be comprehensive, it will give you a start as to the meaning and origins of staple theatre phrases.

 1) Break a Leg